matrix-org/matrix-viewer/docs/faq.md

 }
 ```

-### How does the archive room URL relate to what is displayed on the page?
+### How does the room URL relate to what is displayed on the page?

 We start the end of the date/time specified in the URL looking backward up to the limit.

 ### Why does the time selector only appear for some pages?

 The time selector only appears for pages that have a lot of messages on a given
-day/hour/minute/second (more than the configured `archiveMessageLimit`).
+day/hour/minute/second (more than the configured `messageLimit`).